UCA-Datalab/nilm-thresholding/README.md

 ## Module's scripts

 The folder [scripts](/scripts) contains executable scripts.
-All their parameters can be tuned by editing the code, which is easily understandable and well explained inside each of them.
+All their parameters can be tuned by editing the code, which is well explained inside each of them.
 In this version, the scripts only work on UKDALE dataset.

 Once you run the script, it performs the following tasks:
 1. Load the UKDALE dataset and preprocess it.
 The functions used in this part